hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/interviews/364_with_the_swami_vivekananda_at_madura.md

 Sukshma man after death.

 *Q*. — Does the spirit of Hinduism permit the proselytism of strangers into it?
-And can a Brâhmin listen to the exposition of philosophy made by a Chandâla?
+And can a Brāhmin listen to the exposition of philosophy made by a Chandāla?

 *A*. — Proselytism is tolerated by Hinduism.
 Any man, whether he be a Shudra or Chandala, can expound philosophy even to a Brahmin.
 The truth